 We propose a non-invasive near-infrared spectroscopy system, which is capable of continuously monitoring the oxygenation and hemodynamics of the anterior placenta in a subject-friendly environment.
 Moreover, our spectroscopic technique can quantify the amount of water and therefore can be used to detect a possible placental abruption.
 At the initial stage of this project we will be prototyping and testing our system and conducting experiments on phantoms.
 We intend to design multiple source-detector pairs with different separation for optimal penetration depth to probe different vascular compartments of the womb on basis of different tissue properties.
 The overall goal is a portable, low cost, patient-friendly system that will be able to monitor the pregnant mother from early stages of pregnancy to the delivery room and assess the metabolic state associated with oxygen and blood exchanges.

-A summer project will focus on developing a functioning prototype system.
-Experiments will be conducted on phantoms with regions of varying optical absorption level that simulate areas of different oxygen concentrations.
-The project will touch on many engineering areas, such as: electrical circuit design, mechanical system design, software development, and the physics underlying near-infrared oximetry.
+A summer project will focus on refining the functioning prototype system.
+Experiments will be conducted on phantoms and patients to help finalize the design.
+Example design aspects to address include: final circuit design (selection of component values and miniaturization of board), optimized data collection, patient comfort, and ease of use.
+The project will touch on many engineering areas, such as: electrical circuit design, mechanical system design, wireless communications, software development, and the physics underlying near-infrared oximetry.

 The BESIP student working on this project should have an interest in learning about medical imaging applications and working with prototype bioinstrumentation.
 Working closely with the interdisciplinary team, the intern will gain valuable hands-on experience with multiple procedures and technologies including optical properties of materials, optical sensors, process automation, data acquisition, circuit design, and software development.